clojure-lsp/clojure-lsp/README.md

 ## Installation

+- You need `java` on your $PATH.
 - Grab the latest `clojure-lsp` from github [LATEST](https://github.com/snoe/clojure-lsp/releases/latest)
-- Place it in your $PATH with chmod 755
+- Place it in your $PATH with a chmod 755
 - Follow the documentation for your editor's language client.
 See [Clients](#clients) below.

 ## Troubleshooting